magicsunday/webtrees-descendants-chart/README.md

 ## Enable module
 Go to the control panel (admin section) of your installation and scroll down to the ``Modules`` section.
 Click on ``Charts`` (in subsection Genealogy).
-Enable the ``Fan chart`` custom module (optionally disable the original installed descendants chart module) and save your settings.
+Enable the ``Descendants chart`` custom module (optionally disable the original installed descendants chart module) and save your settings.

 ![Control panel - Module administration](assets/control-panel-modules.png)

 ## Usage
-At the charts' menu, you will find a new link called `Fan chart`.
+At the charts' menu, you will find a new link called `Descendants chart`.
 Use the provided configuration options to adjust the layout of the charts according to your needs.

-Right clicking on an individual opens an tooltip providing more detailed information of the current individual.
+Right-clicking on an individual opens a tooltip providing more detailed information of the current individual.

 ## Development